llm-bible/llm-bible.github.io/_publications/krause2024from.markdown

 ---
 layout: publication
-title: From Data To Commonsense Reasoning&#58; The Use Of Large Language Models For Explainable AI
+title: 'From Data To Commonsense Reasoning: The Use Of Large Language Models For Explainable AI'
 authors: Krause Stefanie, Stolzenburg Frieder
 conference: "Arxiv"
 year: 2024